 A successful sale outcome requires more than just timing the Austin property market.
 Partnering with an experienced, local real estate agent is critical if you want to maximize your profit margins and fast-track the selling process.
 To connect with a top-rated, full-service agent in Austin, reach out to a real estate agent in the Clever Partner Network.

 Clever Partner Agents will do everything they can to secure the best possible price for your home, from uncovering cost savings opportunities to negotiating more competitive offers.
-What’s more, Clever Partner Agents have agreed to provide substantial discounts to Clever clients, offering a $3,000 flat listing fee or a 1% listing commission if the home sells for more than $350,000.
+What’s more, Clever Partner Agents have agreed to provide substantial discounts to Clever clients, offering a 1.5% listing commission.
 If you’re ready to sell through Clever, follow these steps to get the ball rolling:

 - Fill out our online form or contact one of our friendly reps by calling 1-833-2-CLEVER.